algobulls/pyalgotrading/docs/pyalgotrad/programexample.md

 For SMA, we are calculating crossover for 2 SMA timeperiod values, example 5 and 12.
 These 2 parameters will be caught by `self.strategy_parameters` and stored for local use in `self.timeperiod1` and `self.timeperiod2`.
 3. `self.main_order` - Create an object that manages orders for you throughout the strategy.

-The `init` method is specific to Python's internal workings and it is preceded and succeeded by double underscores ( _ _ ) joined together.
+The `init` method is specific to Python's internal workings, and it is preceded and succeeded by double underscores ( _ _ ) joined together.

 ---
 #### `def initialize()`